William McMahon: Prime Minister (1971–1972)

-McMahon came into office at a bad time for the Coalition, which was increasingly seen as tired and unfocused after 22 years in power.
+McMahon came into office at a bad time for the Coalition, which was increasingly seen as tired and unfocused after more than 21 years in power.
 His first problem was Gorton.
 Since Gorton had been elected as Liberal deputy leader, McMahon was all but forced to name him Defence Minister.
 This farcical situation came to a head when Gorton published two articles detailing the problems he had with ministers leaking information from cabinet.
 McMahon forced Gorton's resignation.
 Billy Snedden was chosen as the new deputy Liberal leader.

 McMahon found himself dealing with a resurgent Labor Party under Gough Whitlam.
 Labor had come within four seats of winning government in 1969, and since then had positioned itself as a credible government-in-waiting.
 Over the next year-and-a-half, McMahon was unable to get the better of Whitlam.
 McMahon was no match in parliamentary debates for Whitlam, a witty and powerful orator.
 He frequently found himself on the defensive as Whitlam attacked the increasingly unpopular Vietnam War and advocated radical new policies such as universal health insurance.
 In a typical instance, McMahon attacked Whitlam for his demands that Australia recognise the People's Republic of China, only to have to back down when U.S President Richard Nixon announced his visit to China.
 He was not helped by rising inflation, which hurt his reputation as a sound economic manager.
 Additionally, the Liberal Party was showing severe schisms, which came at an especially bad time since McMahon had, at most, two years before the next election.
 His voice and appearance also came across badly on television.